Transferring Business Ownership to Employees

 Q: What’s important to keep in mind as an owner when considering an ESOP?

 A: Timing is important because forming an ESOP is not an overnight process.
 Business owners need to prepare for many discussions with their trusted advisors, including lawyers and bankers.
-It may seem obvious, but it’s important to partner with advisors who have experience with ESOPs, who have been through it many times before, and can guide you around the pitfalls they’ve seen other clients fall into.
+It’s important to partner with advisors who have experience with ESOPs, who have been through it many times before and can guide you around common pitfalls.

-Employee education and communication is also key.
-You need a plan to fully inform employees about the transition.
-I’ve seen a few clients have major challenges with this because some employees are resistant to change.
-It’s really not something you should plan to spring on employees in a few months — business owners should really plan a year or more out to transition to an ESOP.
-The problem is that many business owners have business succession planning on their minds, but they’re running the business and it’s not something they act on early enough, often times.
+Employee education and communication are also key to a successful ESOP transition.
+You need a structured plan to fully inform employees about the transition more than a year in advance.
+I’ve seen a few clients experience major challenges because some employees are resistant to change.
+You should not spring an ESOP on employees a few months out.
+The problem is that many business owners have business succession planning on their minds, but they’re running the business, so they often don’t act early enough to communicate and educate employees.

-There’s a cost associated with educating employees about an ESOP, costs associated with setting it up through an attorney, and also with the financial reporting required.
+Take into account the initial and ongoing costs of ESOPs.
+There’s a fee associated with educating employees about an ESOP, costs associated with setting it up through an attorney, and also the financial reporting required.
 There are also annual valuations required and audits of annual statements.

 Q: Statistics show that ESOPs are most common in manufacturing, engineering, and construction.
 Why is that?